what-is-a-git/FunkinGodot/README.md

 whatever kind of mod you want, with more performance and easily accessible features thanks to Godot itself.

+## Godot Version

+Currently this is using whatever the latest Godot 4 dev build is, so 4.4dev6 as of writing.
+(December 19th 2024)

 ## State of this branch (the rewrite)

 Currently in the state of finishing out more minor options and things but nothing is